 Trending Topics

-By Assistant Fire Marshal Chris Beal
+By Fire Marshal Chris Beal

 I recently had the privilege of being involved in a conversation between a couple of “salty” assistant chiefs from different departments.
 While I received my information secondary to the original conversation, the salty chiefs and I learned a very basic lesson.

-These two chiefs were working at a Boy Scout camp, and during their downtime they were having a conversation about things at work that made them mad.
+These two chiefs were working at a Boy Scout camp, and during their downtime, they were having a conversation about things at work that made them mad.

 Chief A said he was extremely mad about the cleanliness of the bathroom after the chief of the department complained about it.
 The lack of toilet paper in the chief’s bathroom could be construed as a minor emergency.